dalmolingroup/orthoguide/README.md

 # OrthoGuide Project

 Welcome to the OrthoGuide project!
-This repository contains the backend API and frontend application for OrthoGuide, a web tool for evolutionary rooting analysis based on [GeneBridge](https://doi.org/10.1093/molbev/msae019) results.
+This repository contains the full frontend application for OrthoGuide, a web tool for evolutionary rooting analysis based on [GeneBridge](https://doi.org/10.1093/molbev/msae019) results.

 # Repository Structure